App Licensing – How-To

 This enumeration was renamed to de.androidpit.AndroidPitLicenseCheckCode.

-How can I create a PublicKey based on the Base64-String?
+How can I create a PublicKey object based on the Base64-String?

 As you may noticed we provide you the public key as a Base64 encoded string.
 In order to check the signature to the response data you are required to convert this String into a PublicKey object.
 The following code will show you how to accomplish that.